-Disclaimer: I visited Samoa as a guest of the Samoa Tourism Authority in partnership with Blogilicious, with flights sponsored by Virgin Australia, however all beautiful sights seen, amazing meals eaten, traditional dances enjoyed (and more) remain entirely my own.
+Disclaimer: I visited Samoa as a guest of the Samoa Tourism Authority in partnership with Blogilicious, however all beautiful sights seen, amazing meals eaten, traditional dances enjoyed (and more) remain entirely my own.

 25 Samoa Travel Tips – Your Essential Samoa Travel Guide